dotnet/sdk/src/Microsoft.CodeAnalysis.NetAnalyzers/src/Microsoft.CodeAnalysis.NetAnalyzers.md

 ## [CA1727](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1727): Use PascalCase for log message tokens

-For consistency with logs emitted from other components, use 'PascalCase' for log message tokens
+For consistency with logs emitted from other components, use 'PascalCase' for log message tokens.

 |Item|Value|
 |-|-|